gavinmcfarland/combino/README.md

 - ### Template Inclusion

-    Compose temapltes with dynamic paths and target mapping.
+    Compose templates with dynamic paths and target mapping.
 You can use either plain strings or objects with source/target properties.

     ```json
     {